 School children enjoy a two-week break starting the week prior to Easter.
 This gives parents and children an opportunity to celebrate the local traditions and prepare for the holidays.

 Based on the first full moon in spring, the dates of Easter varies every year; Good Friday, or Karfreitag in German, and the Monday after Easter, called Ostermontag, are observed as federal holidays in Germany.
 Shops and businesses are closed on those holidays, but shoppers will crowd the stores on the Saturday in between to stock up on groceries.
-This year Good Friday falls on April 2, with Easter Sunday and Monday on April 4 and 5.
+Public transportation schedules will change to reflect holiday hours.

 The Easter holiday season in Germany starts with the beginning of Holy Week on Palmsonntag, the Sunday before Easter.
 A favorite pastime for children during Holy Week is to color emptied eggs to decorate budding tree branches in a vase, or to dye hard-boiled chicken eggs for the breakfast table on Easter morning.
 Gründonnerstag (Holy or Maundy Thursday) is the traditional day for spring cleaning and decorating.